FortiGate

 end

-And if there is not any other specific per policy 'set voip-profile', then 'default' VoIP profile is used for all SIP/SCCP traffic in that VDOM.
+If there are not any other specific per-policy 'set voip-profile' parameters, the 'default' VoIP profile is used for all SIP/SCCP traffic in that VDOM.

-Therefore, it is possible to choose to modify 'default' profile and get that changed profile applied to all SIP/SCCP traffic inside specific VDOM.
+Therefore, it is possible to choose to modify the 'default' profile and apply that changed profile to all of the SIP/SCCP traffic inside a specific VDOM.

-Or, it is possible to create custom VoIP profile and use that one inside the firewall policies.
+Alternatively, it is possible to create a custom VoIP profile and use that one inside the firewall policies.

-Therefore those policies will use customized profile, while SIP/SCCP traffic passing through other firewall policies (which has no voip-profile) will use 'default' profile instead.
+Therefore those policies will use a customized profile, while SIP/SCCP traffic passing through other firewall policies (which has no voip-profile) will use the 'default' profile instead.

-What is usually recommended as first steps in troubleshooting is to have specific profile like that, applied in test policy to handle calls to and from specific test phone, limited inside policy by source address (or other 'filters' like destination ports/addresses etc):
+The typically recommended first step in troubleshooting is to set up a have specific profile like that, applied in a test policy to handle calls to and from a specific test phone, limited inside policy by source address (or other 'filters' like destination ports/addresses etc):

 edit "default"